History of Detroit: War of 1812

 In the War of 1812, Governor Hull surrendered Detroit to a smaller British force supported by a larger force of Native American allies commanded by Tecumseh.
 The British commander, Isaac Brock, had bluffed the Americans into believing there were thousands of Native American warriors accompanying him.
 Tecumseh marched his native troops through a clearing and then circled the same troops through the clearing again to make it seem there was a much larger native force.
 Hull was convicted of cowardice and sentenced to death by a court martial, but received a presidential pardon.
+Augustus Woodward remained as Chief Justice of the Territory until he was removed by British authorities.
 The U.S. Army recaptured Detroit in 1813 after the British abandoned it and used it as a base to invade Canada and permanently end the threat of Native American raids on American settlements.
 After the British abandoned Detroit, American forces caught up to the retreating British-Indian force, and decisively defeated them.
 Lewis Cass, as territorial governor, on October 24, 1815, restored control of local affairs to the people of Detroit, with the election of a five-person board of trustees and enactment of a charter for the city of Detroit.

-Slavery in early Detroit

-In the city's earliest years, slavery was practiced in Detroit.
-While Detroit and the North in general are often assumed to have always been abolitionist and free of slavery, slavery played a role in the history of Detroit.
-Captive indigenous and African slaves contributed to the early development of the city.
-It is likely that slaves were among the first group that Cadillac brought to settle Detroit in 1701 and that their labor was used to plant the first crops.
-Slave labor was crucial for the city's construction, black slaves provided the labor for the fur trade, and indigenous women were exploited for sex.

-From Detroit's establishment to Michigan's gain of statehood, the ownership of slaves was dynamic.
-Slaveholders included merchants, farmers, political leaders, priests, and others who held power within the society.

-Partly due to inadequate documentation, the history of slavery in Detroit is mysterious.
-There is nearly no record of the direct words of Detroit slaves, but there are a few surviving records of slavery in the journals, wills, and finance accounts of slaveholders.
-Few scholarly works have been written about the role slavery played in Detroit, and Michigan has not produced any full-length narratives of slavery.